jupyter-widgets/widget-cookiecutter/{{cookiecutter.github_project_name}}/README.md

 jupyter labextension install @jupyter-widgets/jupyterlab-manager
 ```

-If you already installed the Widgets Manager previously, you need to at least run the following command in order to install the {{ cookiecutter.python_package_name  }} labextension:
+If you have previously installed the Widgets Manager then you will need to run the following command in order to finish installing the {{ cookiecutter.python_package_name  }} labextension:

 ```bash
 jupyter lab build